Are You Born Fat or Thin?

 Do you believe that you’re simply born to be fat or born to be thin?

 The notion that DNA determines our pant size is highly debated in scientific circles and is by no means conclusive.
-A myriad of factors influence our body mass index.
-In addition to genetics, potential influences that have been implicated in waist circumference include physical activity, nutrition, endocrine imbalances (for example, thyroid disease), sex, environmental toxins and even intestinal microbiome composition, to name few.
+A myriad of factors can influence our body mass index.
+In addition to genetics, potential influences that have been implicated in waist circumference include physical activity, nutrition, endocrine imbalances (for example, thyroid disease), sex, and even intestinal microbiome composition, to name few.
 Other than heredity, the majority of these factors are partially or fully under individual control.

 Fat or Thin: A State of Mind

 Some people do believe that their weight is their fate however, and a new study suggests this philosophy is associated with less overall optimal health.

 Those who believe that body mass is outside of their control tend to weigh more, make poorer food choices and report lower levels of personal well-being than those who don’t.
 Specifically, people who believe that weight is predetermined are less likely to read food labels and make fruits and vegetables available at home.
 The belief that weight is out of our hands is also associated with doing less exercise and eating more frozen and take-out meals.
 It becomes something of a self-fulfilling philosophy and the pattern seems to be more exaggerated with age, as we become set in our ways.

 The concept that we are born with an underlying body type is ancient.
 A tenet of centuries-old Ayurvedic traditions, for example, is that there are three prevailing body types – essentially slender, plump or muscular – although you can be a combination of types.
 While it’s true we may be “big-boned”, or “small-boned”, as our parents before us, within any body type there is always room for optimizing health.